wp-plugins/backup-scheduler/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

+= 1.3.5 =
+* FTP port may be changed
+* The error message is muck more explicit

 = 1.3.4 =
 * Add a drop if exist in SQL table